dev-guy/geo/README.md

 Geo is a Elixir/Phoenix application built with the Ash Framework that provides efficient geographic data management and search capabilities.
 The application focuses on country data management with high-performance caching and intelligent search functionality designed for user interfaces.

+## Showcase

-This project might be useful if you're curious about the Ash Framework (version 3.5+) or if you're looking for slightly more advanced usage like:
+This project might be useful if you're curious about the Ash Framework (version 3.5+) or if you're looking for slightly more advanced Ash usage like:

+Resources:

-- Custom supervised Genserver
+- Using Ash with a custom supervised Genserver
-- Custom actions
+- Definint custom resource actions
 - DRY: Defining attributes for use across multiple resources
+- A NOT NULL column (slug) that is computed automatically (via a custom change) if not provided
 - Seeding data using bulk upsert

+LiveView:

-- Creating a custom component from a Mishka Chelekom component
+- Custom component from a Mishka Chelekom component
+  - The `<.search_combobox>` combobox invokes a nontrivial server-side search.
+Search results are presented in two groups that can be expanded/collapsed and sorted separately.
+  - Fun fact: This component was 100% vibe coded using Sonnet 4.
+  - Not fun fact: This component has very complex client-side state and took well over 90% of the development effort.
+Ash and Elixir were the easy parts.
 - Creating a LiveView component that can be used in multiple LiveViews

 ### Architecture